simondlevy/Hackflight/extras/python/README.md

-This folder contains the Hackflight algorithm implemented in Python, for use with the MulticopterSim Python class.
+This folder contains the Hackflight algorithm implemented in Python, for use with the MulticopterSim simulator in socket mode.